ChinaLocalSupport/china-business-problems/README.md

 💭 I don't just want the factory price.

-💭 I want to know my landed cost.
+💭 I want to understand my landed cost.

 💭 I want to know what I will actually pay.